I’m stumped; there’s no simple answer.

 Technically I’m retired, and have been since 2001.

-You see, technically I’m retired.
-But the problem is that I can’t stay away from this stuff.
-Computers and software have always been not only my profession, but my passion as well.
-When I had real job I was doing what I loved to do, and getting paid for it.
+The problem is technology has always been both my profession and my passion.
+When I had a real job, I was doing what I loved to do and getting paid for it.

 I’ve got my fingers in so many pies.
-Some days it feels like I’m busier in this “retirement” than I was while working for someone else.
+Some days it feels I’m busier in “retirement” than I was working for someone else.

 I’m in it for fun, and fun doesn’t have boundaries.

 Here’s some of the fun I’ve been having in recent years:

 - Ask Leo! is where I answer people’s questions.